telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/how-to-use-react-report-viewer-with-rest-service.md

     <link href="https://kendo.cdn.telerik.com/2022.1.301/styles/kendo.blueopal.min.css" rel="stylesheet" />
 ````

-    >note To get the Sass-based Kendo UI themes, you can use either the pre-build CSS files or the NPM packages ([Getting the Sass-Based Themes](http://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes#getting-the-themes)).
+    >note To get the Sass-based Kendo UI themes, you can use either the pre-build CSS files, the Kendo UI CDN, or the NPM packages ([Getting the Sass-Based Themes](https://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes/installation)).

 1. Run the application: